-The four assessments have equal weight, however specific marks in each are required to graduate with a given classification; details are in the Examination Conventions (Appendix C, Final Outcome Rules).
+The three assessment have equal weight, however specific marks in each are required to graduate with a given classification; details are in examination conventions (Appendix C, Final outcome rules).

 Deadlines for submissions are in section 1 above (Summative Assessment Deadlines).